-Allocates funds to pay school districts an amount sufficient to guarantee an amount equal to 1994-95 total state and local per pupil revenue for school operating purposes.
+Allocates funds to pay school districts an amount sufficient to guarantee an amount equal to FY 1994-95 total state and local per pupil revenue for school operating purposes as required by the State Constitution.

 Sec.
 22b.
 Discretionary Payment

 Makes payments to districts using the foundation allowance and special education calculations in Sections 20 and 51a.